Vietnam.vn - Nền tảng quảng bá Việt Nam

 Coffee

 Coffee typically contains high levels of caffeine – a stimulant that can increase heart rate and blood pressure, causing blood vessel tension.
-Excessive caffeine consumption can cause blood vessels to constrict, especially those in the brain, leading to reduced blood flow and exacerbating symptoms such as headaches and dizziness.
+Excessive caffeine consumption can cause blood vessels to constrict, especially those in the brain, leading to reduced blood flow and worsening symptoms such as headaches and dizziness.

 In addition, caffeine can also reduce the body's ability to absorb iron, hindering the body's production of hemoglobin (hemoglobin in red blood cells, responsible for transporting oxygen to the brain).

 Therefore, to ensure the production and transport of blood to the brain is effective, patients should not consume too much coffee.
-It is best for patients to limit caffeine intake to below 200 mg/day.
+It is best for patients to limit caffeine intake to below 200 mg / day.

 Ale

-Due to the effects of alcohol (ethanol) on smooth muscles in the blood vessel walls, regular or large consumption of alcohol can cause excessive dilation of blood vessels, causing low blood pressure and reducing blood supply to the brain.
+Due to the effects of alcohol (ethanol) on smooth muscles in blood vessel walls, regular or large consumption of alcohol can cause excessive dilation of blood vessels, causing low blood pressure and reducing blood supply to the brain.

 Những đồ uống người bệnh thiếu máu não cần tránh- Ảnh 3.